A Graph Minors Approach to Temporal Sequences: Introduction

 \begin{eg} Consider the temporal triple $(G_1,G_2,G_3)$ depicted in \autoref{fig:amazingly_bad_obs}.
 Observe that in any embedding of $G_1$, the edge $2$ has to appear directly between the edges $1$ and $3$ in the cyclic order at $x_1$.
 On the other hand, in any embedding of $G_3$, the edges $1$ and $3$ must be adjacent in the cyclic order at $x_3$.
 Hence there is no embedding of $G_2$ which is induced both by an embedding of $G_1$ and an embedding of $G_3$, since they disagree on the cyclic order at $x_2$.
 Hence $(G_1,G_2,G_3)$ admits no simultaneous embedding. \end{eg}

 Later, we will introduce two broader classes of obstructions, \emph{disagreeable obstructions} and \emph{amazingly bad obstructions}, which generalise the examples seen earlier: \autoref{eg:parity_obs} belongs to the former, while \autoref{eg:amazingly_bad} belongs to the latter.
-Together with \emph{gaudy obstructions}, these will complete our list of obstructions that are themselves temporal sequences.
-However, as often occurs when proving an inductive result that does not quite hold, a slight generalisation is required—much like how the study of colourings naturally leads to list-colourings.
-The same necessity arises here, leading us to extend our framework further in the next paragraph.
+Together with \emph{gaudy obstructions}, these will complete our list of obstructions that are themselves temporal sequence---each consisting of three graphs.
+However, as often occurs when proving an inductive result that does not quite hold, a slight generalisation is required---much like how the study of colourings naturally leads to list-colourings.
+The same necessity arises here, leading us to extend our framework further as follows.

 Roughly speaking, a \emph{list} \(L\) for a temporal sequence \( (G_1, \dots, G_n) \) encodes the relative orientations of the induced embeddings of maximal \(3\)-connected minors throughout the sequence.
-A \emph{simultaneous list-embedding} of \( (G_1, \dots, G_n) \) with \(L\) is a simultaneous embedding that respects these orientations.
+A \emph{simultaneous list-embedding} of \( (G_1, \dots, G_n) \) with \(L\) is a simultaneous embedding that respects these relative orientations.
 We introduce \emph{inconsistent} and \emph{uncombinable obstructions} as concrete examples where no such embedding exists.
 A temporal sequence with a family of lists is \emph{obstructed} if it contains one of five types of obstructions: \emph{disagreeable}, \emph{amazingly-bad}, \emph{gaudy}, \emph{inconsistent}, or \emph{uncombinable}.
-An \emph{improvement} of a temporal sequence \(\mathcal{G}\) is a \lq strictly smaller\rq\ temporal sequence—where the precise definition of \lq strictly smaller\rq\ is given below—that is \(2\)-connected and simultaneously embeddable if and only if \(\mathcal{G}\) is.
-The main result of this paper is the following.

-\begin{thm} Every nonempty $2$-connected temporal sequence with two lists is obstructed or admits an improvement. \end{thm}
+An \emph{improvement} of a temporal sequence \(\mathcal{G}\) with lists is a temporal sequence \(\mathcal{G'}\) with lists so that: $\mathcal{G'}$ is \(2\)-connected, simultaneously list-embeddable if and only if \(\mathcal{G}\) is, and \lq strictly smaller\rq\ than $\mathcal{G}$---for this we introduce an nonnegative integer-valued measure \lq $\mathbb{C}$\rq\ of complexity for temporal sequences.
+The main result of this paper is the following. \begin{thm} Every nonempty $2$-connected temporal sequence with two lists is obstructed or admits an improvement. \end{thm} For brevity in the definition of improvement which appears below, we omit any conditions which relate the structure of a temporal sequence with that of its improvement.
+It is important to note however, that such a structure can be recovered by inspecting the key lemmas involved in the proof.
+In particular, improvements are always simple---in the sense that they act on graphs individually without considering their neighbours---or take the highly-structured form depicted in \autoref{fig:twist}.

 Beyond its direct implications for temporal graphs, this result provides a new setting where graph minor techniques yield a complete structural characterisation and efficient algorithms, demonstrating the broader applicability of these methods.
 Applying \autoref{main-intro37} iteratively, we obtain that every nonempty \(2\)-connected temporal sequence is either simultaneously embeddable or admits a sequence of improvements leading to an obstruction in one of our five classes.
 This leads to the following algorithmic consequence.